Home Safety 2min Read

 When purchasing homeowners insurance, you may discover that some companies don’t cover dog bites.
 Or, if you’re looking to rent an apartment, townhouse, or condo, your landlord may want proof of insurance coverage for your pet.

 And it’s not just biting you have to worry about.
-Your dog could accidentally cause someone to trip, fall and get hurt – and dog liability will help cover if that happened.
+Your dog could accidentally cause someone to trip, fall, and get hurt – and dog liability will help cover it if that happens.

 Remember that some homeowners insurance companies won’t cover certain dog breeds, often excluding aggressive dogs or dogs with a biting history.
 Please speak to your agent or home insurance company to find out their restrictions.